Epigene/Epigene.github.io/about.md

 permalink: /about/
 ---

-Hi, I am a Rails developer at Creative Mobile.
+Hi, I am a Rails developer at Creative.

 ### Likes